celeritas-project/celeritas/doc/main/installation.rst

 - Create the Celeritas development environment with ``spack env create celeritas scripts/spack.yaml``.
-- Tell Spack to default to building with CUDA support with the command ``spack config add packages:all:variants:"cxxstd=17 +cuda cuda_arch=<ARCH>"``, where ``<ARCH>`` is the numeric portion of the `CUDA architecture flags
+- Tell Spack to default to building with CUDA support with the command ``spack -e celeritas config add packages:all:variants:"cxxstd=17 +cuda cuda_arch=<ARCH>"``, where ``<ARCH>`` is the numeric portion of the `CUDA architecture flags
   <https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/>`_.